CopernicaMarketingSoftware/Documentation/Mailerq/4.0/smarthost.md

 ## How to configure the smarthost feature

 By default, the smarthost feature is disabled.
-If you want to enable it, you either need to explicitly configure it in the configuration file, or you can use a command-line switch when you start MailerQ.
+If you want to enable it, you either need to explicitly configure it in the configuration file.
 The following variables can be used for it:

 ```
 smarthost:          <hostname>  (empty by default)